Particle system

 General Settings

-The Maximum Number of Particles defines the maximum number of particles the system will consecutively run.
+The Maximum Number of Particles defines the maximum number of particles that can exist in the system at any given time.
+This limits the total number of active particles to prevent performance issues.

-The Particle System Duration defines how long the particle system will run.
-A value of -1 means that the particle system will keep running during the whole play time.
+The Duration defines how long the particle system runs, in seconds.
+A value of -1 indicates that the system will run indefinitely during the playtime.

-Local Coordinates: Particles are emitted relative to the emitter node’s local coordinate system.
-When the emitter moves or rotates, the particles remain attached to it, maintaining their relative positions.
+• Local: Particles are emitted relative to the emitter node’s local coordinate system.
+They move and rotate along with the emitter, maintaining their relative positions.

 Emission settings

-Emit All Particles defines whether all particles should be emitted at the start of the simulation..
+The Emit All At Once defines whether all particles should be emitted immediately when the simulation starts.

-Particles Spawn Amount specifies the number of particles emitted at each emission event.
+The Spawn amount specifies the number of particles emitted at each emission event.
+This is only used when Emit All At Once is disabled.

-Maximum Number of Emissions sets the total number of emissions the particle system can perform.
+The Number of Emissions sets the total number of emission events the particle system can perform.
 Once this limit is reached, no additional particles will be emitted.
-A value of -1 indicates that the system will continue emitting particles indefinitely.
+A value of -1 indicates that emissions continue indefinitely.
+This is only used when Emit All At Once is disabled.

 Size Settings

-Particle Initial Size specifies the size of particles at the moment they are emitted.
+Base Size defines the size of the particles at the moment they are emitted, in pixels.

 Velocity Settings